Top 10 best ballet variations for beginners

 10 Paquita’s Grand Pas Variation Paquita Intermediate to Advanced It is a versatile solo that blends technical precision with a joyful, triumphant character.
 Natalia Osipova, Marianela Núñez

-This table includes a variety of ballet variations suitable for different levels of dancers, from intermediate to advanced.
+This table includes a variety of ballet variations suitable for dancers of different levels, from intermediate to advanced.
 Each solo is iconic and allows a dancer to showcase specific techniques and artistry.

 Classic Variations Every Ballerina Should Know